kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Regular health checking
 ----------

 One more consideration here.
 The monitoring script can only detect errors which occur during operation.
-If at startup the table setup on the slave is different from the master for some reason or the slave database engine produces an error may be due to some hardware failure, the slave will never find out and the monitoring script is of no use in this case.
+If at startup the table setup on the slave is different from the master for some reason or the slave database engine produces an error maybe due to some hardware failure, the slave will never find out and the monitoring script is of no use in this case.
 Comparing the files directly however will find out and the copy process will successfully synchronize any files that are not in sync.

 To show you how this could be utilized by way of precaution in a running [Docker](https://de.wikipedia.org/wiki/Docker_(Software)) system, later on I show a little script `/path_to_your_script/mysql_rsync_lock.sh` which takes next to no time (in test mode) reading and writing to spinning disks if everything is okay (1-2 secs for 64 tables, about 5 GB disk space), so it even might be run regularly.